Rear End Accident Attorney in Mesa

 Who is at fault in a “Chain Reaction” rear end accident?

-A chain reaction accident results from multiple vehicles all colliding into another.
+A chain reaction accident in rear end collisions result from multiple vehicles all colliding into another.
 In this case, who is liable?
 This type of accident occurs when at least three vehicles are involved in a series of rear-end accidents.
 Typically these are caused by the force of the first collision, sending one vehicle into the next vehicle.

 Determining who is at fault is challenging.
 Different issues arise when proving negligence.
 In a chain reaction accident case, it is a matter of concluding which driver’s recklessness or carelessness caused the accident.
 In some situations, more than one driver shares liability.